SamuelBFavarin/HacktoberfestAlgorithmsExercices/README.md

 ## Algorithms 👩‍💻

-We are developing Algorithms and Data Structures exercises to help people around the world improve their logic skills.
+We are developing Algorithms and Data Structures exercises to help people around the world 🌎 improve their logic skills.
 In this repository you will be able to create and test your algorithms.

+Also, you can enjoy the [Content Session](https://github.com/SamuelBFavarin/HacktoberfestAlgorithmsExercices/tree/main/content), where are available a lot of educational contents.